NC22/KellyCJRShowRating/README.md

 # KellyC-JRShowRating
-Show rating of posts and comments for authored users for joyreactor.cc
+Show rating of posts and comments for authored users on supported HTML layouts